CodeYourFuture/curriculum/org-cyf/content/guides/employability/cover-letters/index.md

 ## Cover Letter Criteria

-A suitable, tailored CV is an essential part of applying for jobs - make sure yours is set up to help you stand out from the crowd!
+A suitable, tailored cover letter is an essential part of applying for jobs.
+Set up your cover letter to stand out from the crowd!
 ​

 - [ ] It is 3 – 4 paragraphs long and does not exceed 1 page in length.